DeeNewcum/termdetect/release/README.txt

 Terminfo files
 ==============
 You are encouraged to install the full set of terminfo files.
-Many OS's do not come with this by default.
-Packages for various systems exist:
+Some OS's do not come with this by default.
+Packages for various systems:

         OS                      package name
         ------------------      ---------------
         debian / ubuntu         ncurses-term
         RHEL                    ncurses     << installed by default >>

-Installing it without a package is easy though:
+Or you can install them manually:

     TMP=$(mktemp)
     curl http://invisible-island.net/datafiles/current/terminfo.src.gz | gzip -dc > $TMP